-Children ages birth through five are at the greatest risk of maltreatment.
+Children ages birth through five continue to be at the greatest risk of maltreatment.
 Young children are more likely to be the subject of a report to the DCS Hotline, and enter out-of-home care at higher rates than children over age five.
 The majority of children who die due to abuse or neglect by a parent or caregiver are age five or younger.

 The Department's attention to this highly vulnerable population starts at the Hotline.
-Arizona law does not allow the Department to classify communications about unborn children as reports for investigation; however, the information is recorded in the CHILDS system for possible future use.
+Arizona law does not allow the Department to classify communications about unborn children as reports for investigation; however, the information is recorded in the Guardian system for possible future use.

 Children age five or younger are defined as highly vulnerable, which is considered by Child Abuse Hotline staff when determining the response time for a report.
 The Department assigns a high priority response time for allegations involving children age five or younger, and reports alleging a substance exposed newborn require a two-hour response, or a response within 24 hours if the child will remain in the hospital until the DCS response occurs.
-Reports alleging a victim child age three or younger and children age four and five with a prior history require a more immediate response time of no longer than 48 hours, and victim children age four or five with no prior history require a more immediate response time of no longer than 72 hours.
+Reports alleging a victim child age three or younger and children age four and five with a prior abuse history require a response time of no longer than 48 hours, and victim children age four or five with no prior history require a more immediate response time of no longer than 72 hours.
 In addition, child vulnerability, including the child's age, is one of the five safety threshold criteria considered by DCS Specialists when determining if a safety threat is present.
-Age is one of five vulnerability factors considered when assessing the priority response time when a concern of abuse or neglect is screened in as a DCS report for investigation.
-The Department defines vulnerable as a: